kushv818/embedded-onboarding/section-00/README.md

 > Tags: embedded systems, git, github, version control, shell commands

-# Reading for section 00
+# Reading for section 00: Intro to Embedded systems, Git, and the shell

 ## Concept 1: Introduction to Embedded Systems